milosp-89/web_scraping/README.md

 # web_scraping
-misc scripts for web scraping
+misc scripts for web scraping and bot execution